felipeatsix/linux-lpic1/103.1 - Working with the Command Line/Basic_shell_commands.md

 ```bash
     man <command_name>
 ```
-> Note
-    For Built-in commands, use man bash
+> For Built-in commands, use man bash

 Find commands using a keyword or phrase found in their short description
 ```bash